API Documentation

 Authentication

-All API requests must include your API Key in the x-api-key header.
+All API requests must include your API Key.
+You can pass it in three ways:

 Client ID